5.2: Oxygen-Binding Proteins and Allosterism

 Myoglobin, Hemoglobin, and their Ligands

 Almost all biochemistry textbooks start their description of the biological functions of proteins using myoglobin and hemoglobin as exemplars.
-On the surface this is a rational approach since they have become model systems to describe the binding of simple ligands, like dioxygen (O2), CO2, and H+, and how the structure of a protein determines and is influenced by binding of ligands.
+On the surface, this is a rational approach since they have become model systems to describe the binding of simple ligands, like dioxygen (O2), CO2, and H+, and how the structure of a protein determines and is influenced by the binding of ligands.

 Yet in most ways, these globin-binding "ligands" are dissimilar to the majority of both small ligands, such as substrates (for enzymes), inhibitors and activators as well as large "ligands", such as other proteins, nucleic acids, carbohydrates and lipids that bind to proteins through noncovalent interactions (described in detail in Chapter 2.4).
 In contrast, dioxygen (O2), CO2, and H+ bind reversibly, but through covalent interactions.
 Dioxygen binds to a heme Fe2+ transition metal through a coordinate covalent or dative bond, protons obviously bind covalently to proton acceptors (Lewis bases like histidine), while CO2 binds covalently as it forms a carbamate with the N terminus of a hemoglobin chain.
 In typical covalent bonds, each bonded atom contributes to and shares the two electrons in the bond.
 In coordinate or dative covalent bonds, the ligand, a Lewis base, contributes both electrons in the bond.
 For simple analyses and four counting electrons, both electrons can be considered to be "owned" by the ligand and not by the transition metal ion, a Lewis acid, unless you analyze the interactions using molecular orbital (ligand field) theory.
 Hence the ligand can readily dissociate from the metal ion, much as a ligand bound through classical noncovalent interactions does.
 This analogy can be extended to protons which are also Lewis acids (with no contributing electrons) as they react with Lewis bases (lone pair donors) on atoms such as nitrogen on a histidine side chain.
 H+ readily leave (ionize) from a Lewis acid if the pH of the microenvironment is conducive to ionization.